 Ripple vs Bitcoin in this, Ripple can be defined as a crypto-currency that is taken into use for purposes like settlement of payments, exchange of currencies, and remittance for banking institutions and payment networks with respect to international transactions.
 In other words, Ripple is used in order to facilitate direct, easy, and fast transfer of financial assets.
-Ripple is also more transparent, cheaper, and safer alternative as compared to the other transfer options.
-Ripple is a technology used for the purpose of initiating online payments and it is solely used for securing the foreign transactions and ensuring that these are executed in real-time and that too at the cheapest costs.
+Ripple is also a more transparent, cheaper, and safer alternative as compared to the other transfer options.
+Ripple is a technology used for the purpose of initiating online payments, and it is solely used for securing foreign transactions and ensuring that these are executed in real-time and that too at the cheapest costs.
 Ripple was established by Jed McCaleb and Chris Larsen in 2012.

 Bitcoin can be defined as a cryptocurrency (or digital currency) that is taken into use for trading in goods or services with trading parties that are willing to accept Bitcoins as a payment option.
 In other words, Bitcoin is a cryptocurrency that is meant to be taken into use for making payments for products or services.
-Bitcoin was initiated in the year 2009 by Satoshi Nakamoto who happens to be a mysterious individual or a group of individuals.
+Bitcoin was initiated in the year 2009 by Satoshi Nakamoto, who happens to be a mysterious individual or a group of individuals.
 Bitcoin was developed to act as a currency that eliminates the interference of middlemen.

 Head to Head Comparison Between Ripple vs Bitcoin(Infographics)

 Below are the top 20 differences between Ripple vs Bitcoin:

 The key differences between ripple and bitcoin are provided and enumerated as follows:

 - Ripple’s coins are currency trading and cross-currency payments, whereas the coins used in Bitcoin are digital cash, currency trading, and merchant payments.